Puneet-Minhas/GitHub-Copilot-Enablement-Programme/README.md

 **Agenda:**
 - We will look at GitHub Copilot CLI.
 - Q&A - we will go through any questions participants might have from previous weeks.

+### Week 7: Reflections and next steps
+**Agenda:**
+- We will reflect on our training and enablement journey in the past 6 weeks and discuss the next steps in this journey.
+- Q&A - we will go through any questions participants might have from previous weeks.
 ## Learning Resources
 - [Example OctoCat Supply repo](https://github.com/Puneet-Minhas/octocat_supply_ghcp_enablement)